-Cue the orchestra, break out the party balloons, and start the celebration: you finally paid off student loans in their entirety!
-You’re a debt-slaying ninja for sure.
+Cue the orchestra, break out the party balloons and start the celebration: You finally paid off student loans in their entirety.

 Now that you’ve checked a massive goal off of your adult “to do” list, you may be wondering what comes next.
 There are many ways to move forward after loans have been paid, from paying down other forms of high interest debt to tackling your 401(k).
 Here are some of those possible next steps.

 5 next steps after you’ve paid off student loans

 “So, I paid off my student loans; now what?” you may ask yourself.
-It’s natural to feel adrift once a goal is met – but don’t despair.
-Here’s a list of what you should do once you’ve paid off student loans.
+It’s natural to feel adrift once a goal is met, so here’s a short list of suggestions of what you to do once you’ve paid off your student loans:

-This is the most important thing to do after you finish paying off student debt.
-You’ve just accomplished something massive and what better time to treat yourself?
+This is definitely something you want to prioritize after you finish paying off student debt.
+You’ve just accomplished something significant, so what better time to treat yourself (within reason)?

 The reasons to make sure you take time to celebrate are two-fold: